ftrackhq/ftrack-recipes/python/events/cascade_linked_task_status_changes/README.md

-# Cascade Status Change
+# Cascade Linked Task Status Change

-Just like Tasks, a Shot Object has its own status, separate from the statuses of its child Tasks.
-However, on the Tasks spreadsheet, this underlying status is not displayed; instead the Shot status reflects that of its children.
-We will add an event handler to update a Shot status as appropriate when a child Task is updated.
+If you have a series of linked tasks, this event handler will trigger downstream task status changes.
+When an upstream task status is set to "Approved" then this event handler then sets any linked, outgoing (downstream) tasks to a status of "Ready".

 ## Scope

 -   Monitor Task status changes
--   Update Shot status if appropriate
+-   Update linked, outgoing (downstream) task status if appropriate

 ## Install and setup

 1\.
-Make the cascade plugin available to the API either by setting the FTRACK_EVENT_PLUGIN_PATH environment variable to
+Make the plugin available to the API either by setting the FTRACK_EVENT_PLUGIN_PATH environment variable to
 \<custom-location-folder\>.
 Alternatively use the plugin_paths in the ftrack_api.Session constructor and point it to